gut-leben-in-deutschland/bericht/content/11/report.en.md

 11-01-d
 ```

 There was a **slight turnaround** at the Landtag elections held in March 2016 in **Baden-Württemberg, Rhineland-Palatinate and Saxony-Anhalt**.
 This **positive trend** continued at the elections in **Mecklenburg-Vorpommern and Berlin** in September 2016, where many more people cast their vote.
 Many voters were motivated to have their say at these elections because of the hotly debated issue of refugee policy.
 But also at the Landtag elections held in 2017 more people casted their vote.
 The Saarland elections had the largest increase in voter turnout, but also in Schleswig-Holstein and North Rhine-Westphalia voter turnout increased by more than five percentage points.
+Voter turnout increased as well at October 2017 Landtag elections in Lower Saxony.
+A total of 63.1 per cent of eligible voters exercised their right to vote, an increase of four percentage points over the previous Landtag elections.

 <!-- GovernmentMeasures start -->